3 reasons to stop using ratings for Accessibility Ratings

 What is best practice for sharing accessibility information?

-We’re glad places want to be as accessible as possible.
-But the truth is that labels, scores, and ratings aren’t always the most helpful for showing visitors that you're inclusive.
+We are always glad when places want to be as inclusive as possible.
+However, the truth is that labels, scores, and accessibility ratings are not always the most helpful way to show visitors that you are inclusive.
 In fact, they can sometimes be actively unhelpful.
-Scores and ratings making assumptions about what facilities a visitor actually needs instead of letting disabled customers decide for themselves.

-Here are 3 reasons to skip worrying about labels, and focus on detailed accessibility information instead.
+Scores and accessibility ratings make assumptions about what facilities a visitor actually needs instead of letting disabled customers decide for themselves.
+Here are three reasons to skip worrying about labels and focus on providing detailed accessibility information instead.

 Why you should avoid ratings when sharing accessibility information